Excited fans and swarms of media greet Mariners’ arrival in Tokyo

 But Ichiro has never done things as expected.
 So why start now?

 Meanwhile, Kikuchi becomes the first Japanese player to make his Major League Baseball debut in Japan.
 It will be a momentous occasion for a pitcher who began preparing for this moment since age 15.
 While growing into a star in NPB, the ultimate goal was always MLB.
-As a kid, he watched Ichiro and the Mariners on games televised by the NHK network throughout Japan.
+As a kid, he watched Ichiro and the Mariners in games televised by the NHK network throughout Japan.
 Now, he will be on the field with Ichiro playing for the Mariners.

 Kikuchi will start the finale of the two-game series with the A’s on Thursday.